tbrowder/nwflug/NWFLUG/my-presentations/src/why-linux.md

 + Use a live, bootable CD/DVD [only as a last resort]

-## Linux: How to get it
+## Linux: How to get it (cont.)

 + Install Linux as a VM guest on Windows 10 Pro Hyper-V

-+ Install VirtualBox to run a Linux Virtual Machine
++ Install VirtualBox or VMwareto run a Linux Virtual Machine

-+ Use *Cygwin* on Windows

 Best: